qdm12/My-Computing-course/04. Github/readme.md

 ## Modify your **local** repository
 5. Enter `cd christmas-project` :open_file_folder:
-6. Enter `touch readme.md` and open this new file with your text editor.
+6. Enter `touch readme.md` and open this new file with your text editor :new:
 7. Copy and paste this into *readme.md*:
 ```
 # christmas-project